rmiguelac/tasker-be/README.md

-# tasker
+# Tasker

+Create tasks and save them in the database.
+Will replace the todo list in vim/notepadqq that is used for daily work.

 <p align='center'.>
   <img src="./docs/assets/robotasks.png" width=25% height=25%>
 </p>

-Create tasks and save them in the database.
-Will replace the todo list in vim/notepadqq that is used for daily work.

 ## Setup